kurone-kito/setup.macos/README.md

 ~/bin/update
 ```

-- Upgrade the apps installed via the Homebrew.
+- Upgrade the apps installed via the Homebrew
-- Upgrade the plugins of Vagrant.
+- Upgrade the plugins of Vagrant
+- Upgrade the Docker images
-- Upgrade the Prezto.
+- Upgrade the Prezto
-- Upgrade the Anyenv / Nodenv / Node.js.
+- Upgrade the Anyenv / Nodenv / Node.js

 </details>
 <!-- markdownlint-enable MD033 -->